Stamps Internship Program

 US Department of Labor and the National Association of Colleges and Employers Guidelines for Non-paid Internships

 Credit may be earned whether the internship is paid or unpaid.
-However, if an internship is unpaid in a for profit business, then it is the expectation of the School of Art & Design that the following Federal and State guidelines and applicable laws will be observed by the employer:
+However, if an internship is unpaid in a for profit business, then it is the expectation of the School of Art & Design that the appropriate Federal and State guidelines and applicable laws will be observed by the employer.

 On January 5, 2018, the Department of Labor issued a statement updating the primary beneficiary test to determine if an individual can be classified as an unpaid intern.

 The primary beneficiary test does not include a rigid set of requirements, but a non-exhaustive list of factors to determine who is the primary beneficiary of the internship.
 The factors include: